-With this evidence, OCM, along with others, pressured the U.S. Department of Agriculture (USDA) Office of Inspector General (OIG) to audit the Beef Checkoff Program.
-They agreed, and in 2011 OIG began its audit of USDA Agriculture Marketing Services (AMS), the agency that is responsible for overseeing the checkoff programs.
+Concerned about the findings of Clifton Gunderson’s partial audit, Organization for Competitive Markets, along with others, pressured the U.S. Department of Agriculture (USDA) Office of Inspector General (OIG) to audit the Beef Checkoff Program.
+OIG agreed, and in 2011 began its audit of USDA Agriculture Marketing Services (AMS), the agency that is responsible for overseeing the checkoff programs.
 The investigative phase of the audit was completed in December of 2011, with the final report expected by March of 2012.
 An audit report was finally released on March 29, 2013, 15 months after completion of the investigation.

 This first “final” audit report concluded that NCBA had properly expended all Beef Checkoff Program funds and that the relationship between the Beef Checkoff Program’s Cattlemen’s Beef Board (CBB) and the NCBA complied with U.S. law.
 Because this audit report flew in the face of the Clifton Gunderson Accounting Firm 2010 performance review and screamed of a whitewashing of the facts, OCM promptly filed a request under the Freedom of Information Act (FOIA) for an extensive list of records pertaining to the audit report.

-Because of emails released to OCM after the FOIA request was made, we know there were early drafts of the final report.
+The contents of emails released to OCM after the FOIA request was made show there were early drafts of the final report.
 Some emails made reference to the report as reworked and “transformed” because the findings were too “crazy” to publish.